sammontakoja/defusing-bomb/README.md

 # defusing-bomb

-Show how different stacks can be used and tested together to defuse bomb.
+Show how different tech stacks can be tested together with Docker, TestContainer and JUnit5.

 ## Specs

 Bomb start to tick after it's initiated with phone call.

-Bomb disarmed when wires are cut in following order: green, yellow and blue.
+Bomb disarmed when wires green, yellow and blue are cut under two seconds.

-Bomb explode
-    after two seconds.
-    when yellow wire is cut first.
-    when blue wire is cut first.
-    when green wire is cut first and then blue.

 ## Modules